digitalspring/whitepaper/whitepaper.md

-that intelligence agencies will certainly not have access to relevant cables or routers in every case (especially when sender and recipient are geographically close to each other and their data is not crossing any central point of the infrastructure), this is certainly not something to rely upon and care must be taken to obfuscate the metadata.
+that intelligence agencies will certainly not have access to relevant cables or routers in every case (especially when sender and recipient are geographically close to each other and their data is not crossing any central point of the internet infrastructure such as a backbone), this is certainly not something to rely upon and care must be taken to obfuscate the metadata.

 Generally, there are two ways here: